5 common objections to Agile

-Here are 5 common misunderstandings about Agile, and how I understand the spirit of Agile:
+Here are five common objections I hear about Agile, which are misconceptions about what I understand as the true spirit of Agile:

 1) “Agile is chaos!”